albertcheu/albertcheu.github.io/research.md

 I am a PhD. student at Northeastern University in the College of Computer and Information Science.
 My advisor is Jonathan Ullman.

 I currently work on differential privacy.
-We'd like to evaluate functions on personal data but reporting the exact value reveals information about the contributors: as a toy example, if Eve knows Bob does not have cancer and is also told either Bob or Alice has cancer, she can deduce that Alice has cancer.
-Roughly speaking, the game is to add randomness to aggregate statistics in order to create "plausible deniability" about any individual's data, while keeping the statistics reasonably accurate.
+Roughly speaking, we add randomness to aggregate statistics (like how many people in a dataset have some illness) in order to create "plausible deniability" about any individual's data, while keeping the statistics reasonably accurate.

 Here are my papers on this subject: